Force Lock Screen After User Inactivity via Intune

 Lock Screen OMA-URI

-• Applicability Rules – Specify how to apply this profile within an assigned group.
+• Applicability Rules: Add the rules for applying this policy.
+For example: Assign this profile only if the OS edition is Windows 11 Enterprise.
 Intune will only apply the profile to devices that meet the combined criteria of these rules.

 Please note that a device restart is required for this policy to take effect.